kholod2/ChatBot_DL/README.md

 words to describe the condition of the injured person

 - The second is Response:
-Answer for a sick person or injured from chatbot BoBy
+Answer for a sick person or injured from chatbot Mosif

 - The third is patterns:
 Questions ask the paramedic, Mosif